chriseaton/docker-adventureworks/README.md

 - Microsoft SQL 2022 & 2017
 - Postgres 16 & 13

+> [!NOTE]
+> ARM/i386 support is currently only available on the Microsoft SQL 2022 and Postgres 16 images and later.

 If you'd like to leverage a specific version, you can clone this repository and modify the `build.sh` scripts in the appropriate folder.